zenml-io/terraform-azure-zenml-stack/README.md

 1. an Azure Resource Group with the following child resources:
   a. an Azure Storage Account and a Blob Container
   b. an Azure Container Registry
-  c. if the `orchestrator` input variable is set to `azureml`, an AzureML Workspace with additional required child resources:
+  c. an AzureML Workspace with additional required child resources:
     * a Key Vault instance
     * an Application Insights instance
-2. an Azure Service Principal with a Service Principal Password and the minimum necessary permissions to access the Blob Container, the ACR container registry and the Azure subscription to build and push container images, store artifacts and run pipelines with Skypilot.
+2. an Azure Service Principal with a Service Principal Password and the minimum necessary permissions to access the Blob Container, the ACR container registry, the AzureML Workspace and the Azure subscription to build and push container images, store artifacts and run pipelines.

 ## 🧩 ZenML Stack Components